-The second part of the “Expat Couples” series is about migrant couples.
+The second article of the “Expat Couples” series is about migrant couples.
 This is when it is not just one of the two partners who leave their home country (as is the case for expat couples in long-distance relationships) but when the “team” packs, farewells friends and family and takes off!

 Proactive & Adaptive migration

 When a couple decides to migrate there are two possible starting conditions: a “proactive” migration, in which both share the idea; or an “adaptive” migration, in which one of the two goes along with the other’s need to leave.